Drabble by Kevin Fagan for October 21, 2021

 13. Missing large

-Ol' me over 2 years ago
+Ol' me about 3 years ago

 Yep.
 I kept a pillow in my lap prepared to hold it up to my face.
 I was probably 8 years old.
 Twilight Zone.